stelzinga/MF/Management_Framework-Appendix.md

 ### Delegating Principles
 From a manager perspective, delegating is a crucial tool to be able to focus on Management rather than Operations.
 Line Managers and Team Leaders in particular have a dual role that also includes operational work.

-The following principles aid in maximising delegating:
+The following principles aid in maximising delegating for Managers:
 1. The basic principle is that Operational work should be delegated
 2. Quick wins (taking less than 5 minutes) can be done without delegating
 3. Anything above Quick wins, duration wise, should be delegated.